kubernetes-sigs/gateway-api/geps/gep-2659/index.md

 The defining characteristic here is that the GEP MUST NOT result in any changes to the Gateway API spec, and MAY result in further GEPs to further clarify.
-For GEPs that _do_ make changes to the API, but also require further GEPs to clarify, they SHOULD use the new "Updated By" relationship instead.
+For GEPs that _do_ make changes to the API, but also require further GEPs to clarify, they SHOULD use the new "Extended By" relationship instead.

 Memorandum GEPs should be used sparingly, and should form the umbrella for a significant amount of work, particularly work that may have parts that can move through the GEP phases at different speeds.

-The status is reached when a Memorandum GEP is merged, although as we will document in the "Addition of GEP relationships" section, it can still be Updated or Obsoleted.
+The status is reached when a Memorandum GEP is merged, although as we will document in the "Addition of GEP relationships" section, it can still be Extended or Obsoleted.

 Existing GEPs that meet this criteria will be gradually moved to be proper